Apollo 13 astronaut Jim Lovell dead at 97 - Local News 8

 “We are enormously proud of his amazing life and career accomplishments, highlighted by his legendary leadership in pioneering human space flight,” the family noted in its statement.
 “But, to all of us, he was Dad, Granddad, and the Leader of our family.
 Most importantly, he was our Hero.
 We will miss his unshakeable optimism, his sense of humor, and the way he made each of us feel we could do the impossible.
 He was truly one of a kind.”

-But during the ill-fated mission — which carried Lovell as well as astronauts John Swigert Jr. and Fred Haise Jr. on board— an oxygen tank located on the crew’s service module exploded when they were about 200,000 miles away from Earth.
+But during the ill-fated mission — which carried Lovell as well as astronauts John Swigert Jr. and Fred Haise Jr. on board — an oxygen tank located on the crew’s service module exploded when they were about 200,000 miles (322,000 kilometers) away from Earth.

-Lovell delivered the news to mission control, saying “Houston, we’ve had a problem here.”
+Lovell delivered the news to mission control, saying “Houston, we’ve had a problem.”

 With the damage effectively taking out the crew’s power source and other life support supplies, the Apollo 13 crew had to abruptly abandon their trek to the lunar surface and use several engine burns to swing around the far side of the moon and put themselves on a course back toward Earth.